arXiv/arxiv-docs/README.md

 <kbd>![Screenshot of a page in Github and the location of the edit icon](/non-info/01-help-github1a.png)</kbd>

 - After you have made changes, click preview to see how it will look when completed.
-**Please note:** Github uses "Github flavored markdown" which is different from the markdown that we use to create our documentation.
-There may be small variation in how the markdown appears due to these differences.
+**Please note:** Github uses "Github flavored markdown" which is different from the markdown we use to create our documentation.
+There may be small variations in how the markdown appears due to these differences.

 <kbd>![Screenshot of the location of the preview button on the edited page in Github](/non-info/03-help-preview-github.png)</kbd>